Book Appointment or Video Consultation online with top eye doctors

 The donor cornea tissue is then placed in the opening.
 Your surgeon then uses a thin thread to stitch the new cornea into place.

 Post your cornea transplant, you can expect to:

-Receive several medications.
-Eyedrops and, sometimes, oral medications immediately after cornea transplant and during recovery will help control infection, swelling, and pain.
+- Receive several medications, eyedrops, and, sometimes, oral medications immediately after cornea transplant and during recovery.
+This will help control infection, swelling, and pain.

-The specific conditions can affect the clarity of one’s cornea are :
+The specific conditions that can affect the clarity of one’s cornea are :

 - Hereditary situations such as Fuchs’ dystrophy.

-- Chemical burns of the cornea or injury on an eye.
+- Chemical burns of the cornea or injury to an eye.

-- Extreme swelling on edema of the cornea.
+- Extreme swelling on the edema of the cornea.

 - Uncommon complications from LASIK surgery.

 With its strength for fast repair, the cornea regularly heals after maximum injury or disease.
 Still, when there is widespread damage to the cornea, the healing procedure may be increased.